Leticia Murray

-Leticia Judith Murray Acedo (born June 28, 1979, in Hermosillo) is a Mexican actress and beauty pageant titleholder who represented her country in Miss Universe 2000 and Miss International 2000.
+Leticia Judith Murray Acedo (born June 28, 1979) is a Mexican actress and beauty pageant titleholder who represented her country in Miss Universe 2000 and Miss International 2000.

 Nuestra Belleza Mexico

 Murray competed in 1999 as the delegate from Sonora in her country's national beauty pageant, Nuestra Belleza México, after winning her state pageant on June 4, 1999.

 A few months later, on 10 September 1999, in Pachuca, Hidalgo, she gained the right to represent Mexico in Miss Universe 2000 after being crowned Nuestra Belleza México 1999.

 Miss Universe 2000

 As the official representative of her country to the 2000 Miss Universe pageant, broadcast live on May 12, 2000, from Nicosia, Cyprus, Murray obtained the Best National Costume and Clairol Herbal Essences Style awards.

 Miss International 2000

 Murray also represented her country in Miss International 2000 and became one of the Top 15 semifinalists.